 Our pre-assembled kits are suitable for all wall types, with the exception of walls with outer insulation, cladding, and thin-walled concrete elements.
 Alternatives can be put together in all cases.

-Height x Breadth: max. approx. 3.7 m x 6 m (4.7 m x 7.2 m for Heavy / Massive Kits).
-Distance between the three ropes: approx. 20 -35 cm, see also below-- "vine training/shoot guidance."
-The rope bridge on the vertical ropes can be moved up from a centric position to be placed in the "golden ration" of the vertical area (see diagram), thus emphasizing the striving character of the climbing plants.
-Base point approx. 0.5, 1.2 m above the ground.
-With more rope, mounts and cross clamps, the basic form is expandable as desired, also up to 4 or 5 parallel ropes.
-Then, approx. every 1.5 m (1.8 m) inter-supports (mounts) or in each case, a short "rope bridge" made from two holders and a cross clamp.
+Height x Breadth: max. ~ 3.7 m x 6 m (4.7 m x 7.2 m for a Heavy / Massive Kit).
+Distance between the three ropes: ~ 20 -35 cm, see also "vine training" below.
+The rope bridge on the vertical ropes can be moved up from a centric position to be placed in the "golden ratio" of the vertical area (see diagram), thus emphasizing the striving character of the climbing plants.
+Base point: ~0.5, 1.2 m above the ground.
+With more rope, mounts and cross clamps, the basic form can be expand as desired, also up to 4 or 5 parallel ropes.
+Then, ~ every 1.5 m (1.8 m) inter-supports (mounts) or in each case, a short "rope bridge" made from two holders and a cross clamp.
 Please contact us if you have questions!

-Installation: as indicated in the diagrams; see the installation tips above (click on a kit for more details).
+Installation: as indicated in the diagrams; see the mounting tips above (click on a kit for details).
 For Easy Kits, diagrams are not yet available.
 If you order climbing elements and ask specifically for this, you will receive installation instructions.